-The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2012 and March 31, 2013 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2012 and the three-month period ended March 31, 2013.
-This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2012.
+The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three and six month periods ended June 30, 2013, and should be read in conjunction with our unaudited interim consolidated financial statements for the six month period ended June 30, 2013, and with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2012 (the "Annual Statements").

 The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") in accordance with the requirements of U.S. federal securities laws as applicable to the Company, and as permitted under applicable Canadian securities laws.
-The Company is a reporting company under applicable securities laws in Canada, and in July of 2011 also became a reporting issuer under U.S. federal laws.
+The Company is a reporting company under applicable securities laws in Canada and in July of 2011 also became a reporting issuer under U.S. federal laws.
 The reporting currency used in our financial statements is the United States Dollar.

-The information contained within this report is current as of May 13, 2013 unless otherwise noted.
+The information contained within this report is current as of August 8, 2013 unless otherwise noted.
 Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.